Monument to the Serbian and Albanian Partisans

-The Monument to the Serbian and Albanian Partisans (also known as the Monument to the Partisans and Miners and the Monement to the Heroes of the National Liberation War) honors the Albanian and Serbian partisans from the Republic of Kosovo who died in World War II in Yugoslavia from 1941–1945.
+The Monument to the Serbian and Albanian Partisans (also known as the Monument to the Partisans and Miners and the Monument to the Heroes of the National Liberation War) honors the Albanian and Serbian partisans from the Republic of Kosovo who died in World War II in Yugoslavia from 1941–1945.
 Erected in 1973, the monument is on a promontory named Miner’s Hill, located above Mitrovica, Kosovo.
-Its creator was architect Bogdan Bogdanovich.
+Its creator was architect Bogdan Bogdanović.

 History

 The idea of building the monument was put forward in 1959 on the day of the 20th anniversary of the Trepch miners' strike.
 The monument preserves the memory of local partisan fighters of Serbian and Albanian nationalities who formed a partisan mountain company, which fought against the occupying Axis forces, and local collaborators.